-Walt Disney Net Worth Income Profile Assets and Salary.
+Walt disney Net Worth Income Profile and Salary.
 Despite the efforts of his biographers, a fund of legend is still planning on the figure of Walt Disney.
 A repeated rumor asserts that Disney was a European emigrant, probably Spanish, that arrived at the United States and that, later, for fear of suspicions, falsified its origin.
 The circumstances of his death have also been mythified: many believed that Disney had been frozen with modern hibernation techniques.
 His body would still remain so with suspended vital signs, waiting for a future in which he could wake up and new surgical procedures to repair his health.

 But the prosaic reality is that the corpse Disney was cremated by desire of its relatives.
 No wonder, however, all this mixture of reality and fantasy around who passed into the history of Western culture as one of the most prolific, contradictory and influential cultivators of children’s imagination.